 Additionally, we discourage recruiters from pursuing students who have already accepted job offers from another organization.
 We also recommend that employers respect the commitment students have for their academics as well as any previously scheduled interviews with other organizations.

 Without written permission from the Director of Employer Relations and Research, third-party recruiters are not allowed to participate in any on-campus recruiting events.
-Third-party recruiters seeking to recruit at USC through the Career Center may request to do so via email@example.com.
+Third-party recruiters seeking to post jobs in connectSC may email email@example.com to inquire.

 Multi-Level Organizations (“Pyramid” organizations) are never allowed to participate in any on-campus recruiting events or post opportunities in connectSC.